Possible and impossible conditionals for team logics: Well-behaved Conditionals for Downward and Upward Closed Logics

-It was shown in \cite{YanVaa2016} that this language is expressively complete for nonempty downward closed team propositions (\cite{YanVaa2016} restricts negation to propositional variables only, which is not a substantial restriction for our purpose; cf. \cite{Yang2026}).
+It was shown in \cite{YanVaa2016} that this language is expressively complete for empty team closed and downward closed team propositions (\cite{YanVaa2016} restricts negation to propositional variables only, which is not a substantial restriction for our purpose; cf. \cite{Yang2026}).

-It is well-known that the conditional $\to$ as defined already in the previous section (also known as {\em intuitionistic implication} in this context) preserves downward closure, and satisfies Modus Ponens and the Deduction Theorem for the language $[\neg,\wedge,\vee,\vvee]$ and any other downward closed language.